KEINOS/go-totp/README.md

 This package supports [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) key agreement protocol for the TOTP secret key generation (deriving TOTP secret from ECDH [shared secret](https://en.wikipedia.org/wiki/Shared_secret)).

-A shared secret key can be created by exchanging a public ECDH key between two parties.
-This shared secret key is used to derive the TOTP key.
-Thus the same TOTP passcode can be shared within the same time period.

-This feature is useful when a __shared but ephemeral/volatile secret value (a common TOTP passcode) is required__ to increase security between two parties.

-For example, a time-based shared [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) for hashing or an additional value to generate a shared secret key for [symmetric encryption](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).

-The values expire, but the possibilities are endless.

 ```go
 // Pre-agreement between Alice and Bob.
 commonCurve := ecdh.X25519()